beets3d/FutureMakers/docs/projects/keyboard_cap/index.md

 2. Import the STL into your slicer software (e.g., Bambu Studio).
 3. Adjust orientation for best print quality (stem down recommended).
 4. Configure print settings:
-   - Layer height: 0.1-0.2mm for detail
+   - Layer height: 0.08-0.1mm for detail
-   - Infill: 100% or high for strength
+   - Infill: 10% or high for strength
-   - Supports: Enable for overhanging frosting/sprinkles
+   - Supports: Enable for tree support
 4. Slice and preview the print.

 Slicer preview: